2018 WINTER CLASSES

 MT FOUNDATIONS II 10:45 - 12:15pm

 This class is designed as a next step in musical theatre training.
-Emphasis will be on technique of singing, dancing, acting and putting it all together.
-Including duets.
+Emphasis will be on honing the technique of singing, dancing, acting and putting it all together, including duets.
 Audition technique, acting the song, and creating characters will all be explored through group and solo songs.

 All actors need to know how to dance, or at least move really well.
 Dance is a core element in all theatrical forms: plays, melodramas, cabarets and, of course, musicals.
 Students will be introduced to basic techniques and styles of theatrical dance and will learn to incorporate them into character development and storytelling.
 No prior dance experience is required.
 So, if you're an actor, but don't know your flea hop from your frug, come join us!